 - Elevation Gain: 1,590-ft. to Lower Blue Lakes

 3,650-ft. to Blue Lakes Pass

 - Difficulty: moderate-strenuous

 Ouray / Southwest Colorado

 Why Hike Blue Lakes and Blue Lakes Pass

-Turquoise lakes nestled in dramatic glacial cirques, wildflower-filled alpine meadows ringed by craggy peaks and ridges and a pass with see-forever views makes the Blue Lakes trail a top hike on my "to do list" on every trip to southwest Colorado.
+Turquoise lakes nestled in dramatic glacial cirques, wildflower-filled meadows ringed by craggy peaks and a pass with see-forever views puts Blue Lakes atop my "to do list" on every trip to southwest Colorado.

 The hike, one of the few in the Mount Sneffels Wilderness, culminates at spectacular Blue Lakes Pass (13,000-ft.) located on a steep ridge extending south from Mt.
 Sneffels (14,150-ft).
-Along the way the trail visits three scenic lakes cradled in a beautiful glacial basin set amid rugged ridges and peaks over 13,000-ft.
+Along the way the trail visits three scenic lakes cradled in beautiful glacial basin set amid rugged 13,000-ft. peaks.

 For an easy day Lower Blue Lake, lying in a pretty cirque dominated by Dallas Peak, makes a worthy destination.
-From here a short, steep trail leads to the two upper Blue Lakes set beneath the western flanks of Mt.
+Still have energy to burn?
+Continue on the steep trail leading to the upper lakes, set beneath the western flanks of Mt.
 Sneffels in wildflower filled meadows ringed by jagged ridges.
 Beyond the lakes a demanding trail ascends 1,250-ft. in 1.4 miles to the panoramic viewpoint at the pass.

 Buy the Book